cybermouflons/ovisbot/README.md

 - `!ctf solve [<teammate> <teammate> ...]` Marks the challenge as solved and sets you as the solver.
 To work you must be in a text channel of a challenge.
 If other teammates helped solving the challenge you can add them as optional mentions in the arguments and they will be added to the solvers as well.

+- `!ctf unsolve` Resets solved status of a challenges.
+Simarly with the solve command you have to be in the text channel of the challenge.
+The purpose of this is to allow you to rollback accidental changes when running solve.
+(Forgot to add teammates, etc..)

 ---
 ## Ctftime